 In more recent months, contactless payments are growing in popularity amongst Americans.

-This means a surge in text to pay and other card not present transactions.
+This means a surge in the text to pay and another card not present transactions.
 These contactless solutions are seamless and appeal to the younger clientele.
 They also give you instant confirmation and allow you to send a digital receipt as well.
 A few options for these contactless solutions include:

 - Mobile invoicing (most commonly text to pay or email)

 - App-based payment processing

 With so many options, it’s easy to accommodate your business’ needs and allow it to grow with you into the digital age.

 Every type of credit card processing transaction comes with risk.
 However, it is safe to accept credit card payments on the phone via a secure gateway provided by your merchant services provider.
 Whether you’re using a virtual terminal to accept payments over the phone or a mobile credit card reader, here’s what type of security features you can expect to protect your customer’s card information and ensure a safe online shopping experience.

 Because a virtual terminal requires manual data entry, there is more room for error.
 Ensure your staff knows how to properly collect credit card information from customers in a way that does not jeopardize their safety.
 Train employees to never write down card information or store it on the computer.
 Both of these practices can open your business to fraud.

 Just like using mobile card readers, using virtual terminals to accept payments over the phone is secure and must comply with PCI DSS.
 This means you agree to accept and transmit credit card data safely and securely.
 If your business doesn’t stay within compliance, you may be fined.
 This is why choosing the right merchant services provider is essential when you choose to accept card-not-present transactions.
 Not only will they ensure you comply with regulations but will work hard to mitigate errors and ensure any dispute is handled promptly.